arafattehsin/generative-ai/notebooks/semantic-kernel/README.md

 ## 🔍 Overview

 Semantic Kernel is an SDK that helps developers mix traditional programming with Large Language Models (LLMs).
 This project demonstrates how you can leverage Semantic Kernel in .NET applications, using helper classes, plugins and interactive (Polyglot) notebooks.

+It also features the latest Agent Framework as well as the Azure AI Agent Service to work, hand-in-hand with Semantic Kernel.

 ## 📂 Project Structure